jburgy/jburgy.github.io/docs/_posts/2025-07-02-what-are-foreign-functions.md

 F (or Cursor Previous Line) "moves the cursor to beginning of the line _n_ (default 1) lines up" then J (or Erase in Display) "clears part of the screen.
 If _n_ is 0 (or missing), clear from cursor to end of screen."
-Printing this rather cryptic screen lets you print some a few lines (like, for example, the last _n_ files added to the archive), erase them, and print them more.
+Printing this rather cryptic screen lets you print a few lines (like, for example, the last _n_ files added to the archive), erase them, and print them more.
 The refresh rate on your terminal is likely high enough that your output looks animated.
 Furthermore, you can use [`collections.deque`](https://docs.python.org/3/library/collections.html#collections.deque)'s _maxlen_